jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tool**: Top Hat

+* Your instructors may use Top Hat to ask you questions during class to make sure that you understand
+* Practice Time!
   * If you did not complete the Tech Setup quiz in Jump Start, join the Top Hat course using this code: 566704
   * Please take the pre-survey now in Top Hat!

 ---